 Why did we report this story?

-Recreational marijuana use is set to become legal in Illinois on Jan.
+Recreational marijuana use for people 21 years old and older is set to become legal in Illinois on Jan.
 1, 2020.
 We want to inform readers how the state and local governments prepare for legal weed.